-Pages 37 to 40 covered the proposed schedule and review process for raising the age of eligibility for NZS.
+Pages 37 to 40 has already proposed a Schedule and Review process for raising the age of eligibility for NZS.
 The underlying principle is that each generation of New Zealanders should be able to expect that NZS will provide retirement income throughout retirement, and for the same proportion of adult life.

 Raising the age will also save money.
-Affording Our Future gives an average saving of 0.7 percentage points of GDP from changing the age of eligibility to 67.47 While this may seem a relatively small percentage, in 2013 it is equivalent to \$1.5 billion dollars per year.
-Treasury analysts have also shown elsewhere that relatively small decreases or increases in the overall gap between government revenues and expenses have a multiplying effect on long-term fiscal outcomes, particularly if debt is used to cover the difference.

-by 2061, of a two-year increase in the age of eligibility for NZS, have been estimated at 38 per cent of GDP.48
+Affording Our Future gives an average saving of 0.7 percentage points of GDP from changing the age of eligibility to 67.
+While this may seem a relatively small percentage, in 2013 it is equivalent to \$1.5 billion dollars per year.
+Treasury analysts have also shown elsewhere that relatively small decreases or increases in the overall gap between government revenues and expenses have a multiplying effect on long term fiscal outcomes, particularly if debt is used to cover the difference.
+The cumulative changes to national savings, by 2061, of a two-year increase in the age of eligibility for NZS, have been estimated at 38 per cent of GDP.